Query complexities of quantum channel discrimination and estimation: A unified approach: Conclusion

 {}

 \textit{Acknowledgements}---ZH is supported by an ARC DECRA Fellowship (DE230100144) ``Quantum-enabled super-resolution imaging'' and an RMIT Vice Chancellor's Senior Research Fellowship.
-JJM acknolwedges support from QuantERA (HQCC).
 She is also grateful to the Cornell School of Electrical and Computer Engineering for hospitality during an October 2025 research visit, as well as the Cornell Lab of Ornithology for the Merlin app, which has enabled many hours of fruitful birding.
-TN acknowledges the support from the Department of Mathematics and the IQUIST Postdoctoral Fellowship from the Illinois Quantum Information Science and Technology Center at the University of Illinois Urbana-Champaign.
+JJM acknowledges support from QuantERA (HQCC).
+TN acknowledges support from the Department of Mathematics and the IQUIST Postdoctoral Fellowship from the Illinois Quantum Information Science and Technology Center at the University of Illinois Urbana-Champaign.
 MMW acknowledges support from the National Science Foundation under grant no.~2329662 and from the Cornell School of Electrical and Computer Engineering.

 \phantomsection